 How do Russian fairy tales compare to other kinds of fairy tales?

-After completing the lessons in this unit, students will be able to: Give a simple definition of a fairy tale.
+Give a simple definition of a fairy tale.

 Identify some typical elements of a fairy tale, such as magical journeys, quests, evil and good characters, royal characters and peasants, talking animals, riches and good fortune as a reward for the good characters, death for the evil characters, and repetitive events.